Register for Classes

 There are some exceptions to the enrollment requirement of being an admitted student with an active status.
 Those conditions are:

-Interdivisional: Students in other divisions of Johns Hopkins may take courses in the Advanced Academic Programs if permitted by their home division, and if space is available.
+Interdivisional: Students in other divisions of Johns Hopkins may take up to two courses in AAP if permitted by their home division, and if space is available.
 Such students must obtain their adviser’s approval on an Interdivisional Registration form available either from their home school registrar or the Advanced Academic Programs Enrollment Office.
 NOTE: Interdivisional registrations will not be processed until the after the semester registration deadline.
 Interdivisional Registrants will then be notified during that time if the courses they wish to register for are full.

 If you are an active student, or you fall in one of the two exceptions above, you may proceed with your registration.
 If you have a question about your student status, you can Contact registration.